The Satter Feeding Dynamics ModelThe Satter approach to feeding

 Agencies recognize the division of responsibility in feeding as best practice

 - The Academy of Nutrition and Dietetics.23–25

 - WIC: The Special Supplemental Nutrition Program for Women, Infants, and Children.30

 - USDA Food and Nutrition Service.31

-An instrument for directly testing sDOR in parents of 24- to 72-month old children, the Satter Feeding Dynamics Inventory, sDOR.2-6yTM, has been developed based on cognitive interviewing.32 It has also been validated using videotaped parent-child interactions around feeding as well as comparison with other tools and nutritiional analysis.
-The validation work will soon be published.
-After that, it will be made available for use in research and clinical practice.
+An instrument for directly testing sDOR in parents of 24- to 72-month old children, the Satter Feeding Dynamics Inventory, sDOR.2-6yTM, has been developed based on cognitive interviewing.32 Validation testing is underway, using videotaped parent-child interactions around feeding as well as comparison with other feeding tools, assessment of child nutritional risk, and assessment of parent characteristics including Eating Competence.

 - Satter EM.
 The feeding relationship.
 J Am Diet Assoc.
 1986;86:352-356.